apigee/apigee-hybrid-install/README.md

 ## Audience

-The target audience of this project are Apigee operator persona (users who install, manage, or administer Apigee Hybrid installations).
+The target audience of this project are Apigee operator persona (users who install, manage, or administer Apigee hybrid installations).

 ## Repository structure